 Coronavirus testing and vaccinations for students and staff

 It is really important that everyone gets fully vaccinated.
 Being fully vaccinated is the best way to protect yourself and others against Covid-19.
-It also means you can get an NHS Covid Pass, which you may be asked to show to travel abroad, or to enter some public events and venues.
 You can find more information and book your vaccinations on the NHS website.

 Vaccination centre on campus

-As of Monday 13 September, there is a vaccination centre on our Mile End campus in the Temporary Building in Geography Square.
+There is a vaccination centre on our Mile End campus in the Temporary Building in Geography Square.
 You can book an appointment and receive the vaccination.
-During the weeks of October 25th and November 1st, the centre is open only on Thursday, 11am to 6pm.

 Home testing kits